Sales/Equity Elevated With Elevated Asset Turnover And Operating Margin

 Operating Income Margin

-Operating income as a fraction of revenue
+Operating income is a large share of revenue.

-Sales To Equity
+Sales to Equity